possiblyhamzah/spotify-playlist-downloader/README.md

 You'll find the songs in a folder in the directory that was given by the user.

 The MusicDL.py file and the 'core' directory have been taken from https://github.com/gumob/music-dl.

+TODO: Download directly from youtube-dl and remove the music-dl dependency.